wmcbrine/wmcbrine.github.io/mmail/specs/omen-i.md

 Longer names may result in the line exceeding 80 characters and this may cause problems with some of the readers.

-The Date-string should follow the format of dd-mmm-yy, where dd is the date, mmm is 3 character abbreviation of the month (e.g. Jan, Feb...) and yy is the 2 last digits of the year.
+The Date string should follow the format of dd-mmm-yy, where dd is the date, mmm is 3 character abbreviation of the month (e.g. Jan, Feb...) and yy is the 2 last digits of the year.